Marwamedha/Marwamedha/README.md

-👋 Hi, I’m Marwan Diab
+👋 Hi, I’m Marwa Medhat
 ines (30 sloc) 2.75 KB

-Hello, I'm Marwan Diab.
+Hello, I'm Marwa Medhat.
 Data Analyst

 ## Profile A Data analyst with a track record of analysing data and turning it into useful information and insights 📊.
 I've worked with a variety of tools (Power Bi and Excel) and languages (Python and SQL).✨ These abilities have been put to use in marketing, sales, forecasting, competitive analysis, and A/B testing projects.
 I'm excited to put my skills to use in an environment that provides data solutions and encourages everyone to achieve.♥ ✨